jeslacourse/jeslacourse.github.io/_pages/experience.md

 title: "Experience"
 permalink: /about/experience/
 toc:true
+categories:
+  - about
+tags:
+  - about
+  - work experience
+  - volunteer work
 ---

 Seeking work with a community-oriented and socially conscious organization to promote social awareness through meaningful data interpretation and visualization